Geotab

 Many entries in the inventory were individual products that belonged to larger suites, but they were scattered as standalone records.
 Adobe Creative Cloud, Atlassian, Salesforce, Google Workspace: each had their child products listed independently with no connection to the parent.

-I created Application Groups in a Google Sheets mapping first, identifying every suite and its children across the full inventory.
-Then I restructured these in Ardoq under single parent entries with proper component relationships.
+I mapped every suite and its children across the full inventory, then restructured them in Ardoq as Application Groups: single parent entries with proper component relationships.
 This meant reviewers could now assess an entire suite at a glance during licensing or vendor reviews instead of piecing together individual components.

 Technology Products